 Legislation: In Romania, e-invoicing is mandatory for all B2G transactions.
 Starting from July 2024, e-invoicing will become mandatory for all B2B transactions, requiring all invoices to be processed through the RO e-Factura system to combat tax evasion and enhance tax compliance.

 E-invoicing channel: RO e-Invoicing Platform (RO e-Factura) supports B2G and B2B e-invoicing transactions.
 It is a central system through which all electronic invoices must be processed.
-The platform ensures that invoices are generated, sent, and received following Romanian regulation and the European standard.
+The platform ensures that invoices are generated, sent, and received following Romanian regulations and the European standard.

 E-invoicing format: Invoices must be generated in a predefined XML format compliant with the Romanian Core Invoice Usage Specification (RO_CIUS), which aligns with the European standard EN 16931.